 - The MSDS Request for UIC Collection lets school districts obtain and validate Unique Identification Codes for their students.
 UICs are used to identify students and maintain their records electronically.

-- For more information about MSDS, please review the MSDS web page.
+- For more information about MSDS, please see the MSDS web page.

 Registry of Educational Personnel

 - REP is used to securely report employment information twice a year (Fall and End-of-Year) for all employed and contracted personnel.
-Types of data collected include employee name, certification, highest degree held, and school and grade/subject assignment.
+Data collected include employee name, certification, highest degree held, and school and grade/subject assignment.

 - REP data are used for teacher background checks and to produce personnel reports for the U.S. Department of Education and the State of Michigan.

-- For more information about REP, please review the REP web page.
+- For more information about REP, please see the REP web page.

 School Infrastructure Database